Museum of Contemporary Art and Design: Educational and other activities

 The museum holds competitions and hosts exhibitions in fields such as video creation, digital art, and emerging artists.
 It offers a regular programme of activities, including guided tours, conferences, talks and discussions on the museum exhibits and on general artistic and cultural themes, art workshops, and international video-cinema screenings and other activities that incorporate performance, video, music, etc. The museum also provides permanent consultation services to artists, specialists, and the general public.
 This service is based in the Centre of Documentation and the Video Library.

-The MADC has a website, that offers wide and complete information about our spaces and principle events: Previous, present and future exhibits, parallel programs of activities, images and data about our permanent collection, art brochures and catalogues, videos about the museum’s exhibits, podcast interviews with artists and curators, seminars, information and images concerning the main national artists, institutions, and contexts from Central America and in relation to contemporary art.
+The MADC website provides comprehensive information about its spaces and key events, including past, present, and upcoming exhibitions; parallel programs and activities; images and details of the permanent collection; art brochures and catalogues; videos of museum exhibits; podcast interviews with artists and curators; seminars; and information and images relating to major national artists, institutions, and the broader context of contemporary art in Central America.